srikomm/srikomm.github.io/docs/_posts/2025-02-23-Home Loan transfer experience.md

 looking at the title of every page, and caought what they were trying to pull on me.
 - And then there was pressure from them to assign my Term insurance to SBI, whose value is much higher than the home loan amount.
 I didn't give in to those demands and politely refused at every stage.
+- PSUs usually ask for a mortgage deed when giving a home loan, so this will be a significant cost if loan amount is higher, so do check if loan transfer actually makes sense with this cost.